nob_luma_chroma_forward (Compatible with IFFS 2027.0.0 and up)

 [Transfer Function] other than [PQ] with [ICtCp (PQ)], or [IPT-C2] [Colourmatrix],

-[Transfer Function] other than [HLG] with the [ICtCp (HLG)] [Colourmatrix],
+[Transfer Function] other than [HLG] with the [ICtCp (HLG)] [Colourmatrix], and

 [Identity] [Colourmatrix] with chroma subsampling [Type] other than [4:4:4].